JuergenGutsch/blog/_source/_posts/2021-06-01-aspnetcore6-09-component-generic-types.md

 }
 ~~~

 This is a pretty simple class.
 But the property names are important.
-If such a class is instantiated by GenFu, it automatically writes first names into the FirstName property, last names into the LastName property and it also writes valid email addresses into the Email properties.
+If such a class is instantiated by GenFu, it automatically writes first names into the `FirstName` property, last names into the `LastName` property and it also writes valid email addresses into the `Email` property.
 It also works with Streets, Addresses, ZIP codes, phone numbers and so on.
 This is why GenFu is my favorite NuGet package.

-Now let's create a Components folder and place the SimpleList component inside.
+Now let's create a `Components` folder and place the `SimpleList` component inside.
 The code looks like this:

 ~~~html
 @typeparam TItem